jonfreibr/WeatherAlerts/README.md

 # WeatherAlerts
 ## Monitor Weather Alerts and forecast for predefined locations

 ### Desktop widget that monitors the National Weather Service REST API for weather bulletins, alerts and warnings.
+Pulls forecasts daily and hourly forecasts on demand.

 ### Currently monitors Nelson County, Amherst County, and Appomattox County in Virginia by default.
 Easily customized to monitor your locations of interest.